Bachelor of Science in Health Care Management

 The primary mission of the Division of Health Care Management is to provide comprehensive undergraduate and graduate education in health care management.
 The Bachelor of Science (B.S.) degree program seeks to develop an understanding of the complex interaction of economic, financial, political and social factors affecting the management and delivery of health care services.
 Upon graduation, students are prepared for entry-level positions in a variety of private and public settings in healthcare.

-Since 1985 the Bachelors of Science in Health Care Management program has been fully certified as an undergraduate member of the Association of University Programs in Health Administration (AUPHA).
+The baccalaureate degree program in health care management has full certified undergraduate status with the Association of University Programs in Health Administration (AUPHA).
+Hence, the program has met the accreditation standards of the AUPHA Undergraduate Program Review Committee.
 The concentration in longterm care administration is certified by the Florida Department of Business and Professional Regulations and the Florida State Board of Nursing Home Administrators.

 Association of University Programs in Health Administration